 For a more thorough review of my first 5 years in Astronomy, this article is for you – My Journey in Astronomy: 5 Years since it all began!

-I also have a backup Canon 40D, and use a Manfrotto 055 ProX tripod with a 484RC2 ball head.
+I use a Manfrotto 055 ProX tripod with a 484RC2 ball head.

 Connect with me on Facebook

 I’ve created a Facebook page for my photography – Mike Salway Photography.
 Please Like my page and share it with your friends!

 Use the email form on the contact page to send me a message.
 You can subscribe to the site and receive new posts via email or your feed reader.
 You can connect with me on social media using the widget on the right or in the footer, too.